 As this filters down into the primary channels of support for our members, IG has the follow "departments":

 Proactivity, collaboration, solidarity, kindness, promoting knowledge on giftedness, and promoting good living for gifted people.

 WHERE DO YOUR VALUES & NEEDS ALIGN WITH OURS?

-Here are some ways that InterGifted offers to support members in meeting fundamental needs.
+Here are some ways that InterGifted supports members in meeting fundamental needs.
 You can use this list as a self-identification tool to see what needs you currently have, and where you want to proactively engage in the InterGifted community.

 - Finding opportunities for professional collaboration via our community and peer groups